-Static Suction Head: The vertical distance from the center line of the pump up to the free level of the liquid source.
+■ Static Suction Head:

+The vertical distance from the center line of the pump up to the free level of the liquid source.

-Static Discharge Head: The vertical elevation from the center line of the pump to the point of free discharge.
+■ Static Discharge Head: The vertical elevation from the center line of the pump to the point of free discharge.

-Dynamic Suction Lift: Includes static suction lift, friction head loss and velocity head.
+■ Dynamic Suction Lift:

+Includes static suction lift, friction head loss and velocity head.

-Dynamic Suction Head: Includes static suction head minus friction head minus velocitv head.
+■ Dynamic Suction Head: Includes static suction head

+minus friction head minus velocity head.

-Dynamic Discharge Head: Includes static discharge head plus friction head plus velocity head.
+■ Dynamic Discharge Head:

+Includes static discharge head plus friction head plus velocity head.

+■ Total Dynamic Head:
-Total Dynamic Head: Includes the dynamic discharge head plus dynamic suction lift or minus dynamic suction head.

-Velocity Head: The head needed to accelerate the liquid.
-Knowing the velocity of the liguid, the velocity head loss can be calculated by a simple formula Head = $V^2/2g$ in which g is acceleration due to gravity or 32.16 ft./sec.
+Includes the dynamic discharge head plus dynamic suction lift or minus dynamic suction head. meded to accelerate the liquid.
+Knowing the velocity of the liquid, the velocity head loss can be calculated by a simple formula Head = V/2g in which g is acceleration due to gravity or 32.16 ft./sec.
 Although the velocity head loss is a factor in figuring the dynamic heads, the value is usually small and in most cases negligible.
 See table.